soruly/anilist-crawler/README.md

 `node index.js --page 240-`

-To be completed:
-Find anime that has been deleted on anilist, but have not been deleted locally
+Sometimes anime would be deleted from anilist, but it still exists locally in your database.
+You can use `--clean` to get a clean copy every time you start crawling.

-`node index.js --cleanup`
+`node index.js --clean --page 240-`

 For details of Anilist API please visit https://github.com/AniList/ApiV2-GraphQL-Docs/